-Whether you live somewhere like Massachusetts, Canada, or California, everyone needs a good source of heat during the winter.
-Of course, it also helps if the heat source lends itself to enhancing the interior design of your home decor.
+Whether you live somewhere like Massachusetts, Canada, or California, everyone needs a good source of heat during the colder months.
+Of course, it also helps if the heat source lends itself to enhancing the interior design of your home décor.
 This can easily be done with a beautiful fireplace.
 However, what kind do you get?
-These days, you can’t get a home builder to put in a wood fireplace into a new home for you.
+These days, you can’t get a home builder to put a wood fireplace into a new home for you.
 Because of newer safety regulations, there is no point even having an architect add it to the plans of your home.
 Trying to have an interior designer do a remodel of your home will even prove difficult unless you already have a wood fireplace that came with the house.
-So what are your other options?
+So, what are your other options?

-Many people these days are choosing to go with gas and electric fireplaces?
-However, which one should you go with?
-Do you choose a vent free gas fireplace?
+Many people these days are choosing to go with gas or electric fireplaces.
+But, which one should you go with?
+Do you prefer a vent free gas fireplace?
 Do you choose electric instead of a vent free gas fireplace?
 Which fireplaces can you install as a DIY home improvement project?
 If you go with gas, do you go with propane or natural gas?
 What kind of byproducts do they produce?
 In this article, we will go ahead and answer many of these questions for you and a lot more.

 - What Are All of The Problems With a Traditional Fireplace That Burns Wood and Why Are People Looking For Alternatives? – While the problems with wood fireplaces might be obvious to a lot of people reading this, they might not quite know all of the reasons you don’t really see wood fireplaces in newer homes anymore.
 This will give a quick rundown of wood fireplaces and their common issues so that everyone understands why gas and electric are looked at as alternative solutions.

 - What Are The Types of Gas Fireplaces? – Within this part of the post, we will explain the different types of gas fireplaces that you may find yourself considering for your home and what their key differences are.